-Accessory buildings can include structures like garages, greenhouse, shops and other similar projects.
+Accessory buildings can include structures like garages, greenhouse, sheds, shops and other similar projects.

-Depending on your land use district, accessory requirements will have certain requirements likes sizes, setbacks and site coverage.
+Depending on your land use district, accessory buildings will have certain rules such as sizes, setbacks and site coverage.

 - Site plan with location of building and distances to property lines

 - Land title certificate searched within 30 days prior to the application